 It is our normal practice to advise boats being protested that if, after reviewing the protest form and the relevant rules, they decide that they may have broken a rule, they may accept a Post-Race Penalty (PRP), by advising the protest coordinators within 24 hours of being notified that they are being protested.
 Boats which accept the applicable penalty* may not be further penalized.
 However, if the collision involved damage, it may be appropriate to hear the protest to establish what rules were broken, and by whom, notwithstanding that one or more boats may have taken a penalty.
 See reference 1.

 Unless the protestor withdraws the protest (that is normal practice when the other boat accepts a penalty and there is no damage), this protest will likely be heard next week on [day], at [NSC/BYC], immediately after racing.
 We will confirm these details with you later.
 Please confirm that you or your representative, and witnesses, if any, will be available.

 Please acknowledge receipt of this message at your earliest opportunity.

-* Normally the applicable penalty is 30%, in accordance with SI 20.6(b) and RRS 44.3(c).
-However, per RRS 44.1(a), if a boat caused injury or serious damage, then her penalty shall be to retire.
+* Normally the applicable penalty is 30%, in accordance with SI 16.2(b) and RRS 44.3(c).
+However, per RRS 44.1(b), if a boat caused injury or serious damage, then her penalty shall be to retire.
 If a boat accepts a post-race penalty, and the protest committee later determines that there was injury or serious damage, the protest committee will apply a penalty of Retired After Finishing (RAF).

 If the protested boat accepts a PRP, see the Post-Race Penalty page.
-Otherwise, the protest coordinator(s) shall then reserve a suitable room (see the NSC Room Bookings Calendar) and arrange for a protest committee to hear the protest/RFR.
+Otherwise, the protest coordinator(s) shall then reserve a suitable room and arrange for a protest committee to hear the protest/RFR.
 The protest coordinator will then send a message to the effect of the following, to the protest committee members and parties involved:

 Message to all parties confirming time and location of hearing: